D'Brickashaw Ferguson: Professional career

-Considered an undersized tackle after playing at 295 pounds during his senior year at Virginia, Ferguson officially weighed in at 312 for the NFL combine.
+Considered an undersized tackle after playing at 295 pounds during his senior year at Virginia, Ferguson officially weighed in at 312 for the NFL Combine.
 As a tackle, Ferguson's talent is found in his lower body strength, athleticism and flexibility.
 This athleticism and flexibility is further evidenced in his attaining a black belt in Shotokan karate and brown belt in taekwondo.
 Adding to that ability is his natural build, as Ferguson has an armspan of 87 in.

-Ferguson was one of six players the NFL invited to New York for the 2006 NFL Draft events.
+Ferguson was one of six players the NFL invited to New York for the 2006 NFL draft events.
 He was selected 4th overall by the New York Jets.
 The last time the Jets used their first pick on a tackle was 1988, when they selected Dave Cadigan of USC at No. 8.

-Ferguson was drafted by the New York Jets with the 4th overall pick of the 2006 NFL Draft.
+Ferguson was drafted by the New York Jets in the first round with the fourth overall pick of the 2006 NFL draft.
 On July 26, 2006, Ferguson signed a five-year deal with the team.
 The deal was similar to the $35 million deal that 2005’s No. 4 pick, Cedric Benson, signed with the Chicago Bears.
 Designated as Jason Fabini's successor, Ferguson started every game at left tackle for the Jets since the beginning of the 2006 NFL season.
 On January 8, 2010, Miami Dolphins Tackle Jake Long withdrew from the 2010 Pro Bowl due to injuries and Ferguson was named as his replacement.
 He was invited to the 2011 Pro Bowl.
+He was ranked 79th by his fellow players on the NFL Top 100 Players of 2011.

 On April 8, 2016, Ferguson announced his retirement from the NFL after 10 seasons, having made 160 consecutive starts and never missing a game.
 He played 10,707 out of 10,708 regular season offensive snaps in his career.
 In his retirement statement, Ferguson wrote, "I would like to thank every coach, every teammate, and every fan that has shown me support throughout my career.
 I sincerely thank you all from the bottom of my heart."